Team-Nutshell/nutshellengine-docs/source/scripting/api/index.rst

 	  - Returns the font associated with the name.
 	* - :doc:`/types/Script/getFontName/index`
 	  - Returns the name of the font.
+	* - :doc:`/types/Script/getFontNames/index`
+	  - Returns the names of all fonts.
 	* - :doc:`/types/Script/createSound/index`
 	  - Creates an empty sound and returns its pointer.
 	* - :doc:`/types/Script/loadSound/index`